seregazhuk/seregazhuk.github.io_old/_posts/2018-10-26-from-promise-to-coroutines.md

 ## Coroutines

-Coroutine is a way of splitting at operation or a process into chunks with some execution in each chunk.
+Coroutine is a way of splitting an operation or a process into chunks with some execution in each chunk.
 As a result, it turns out that instead of executing the whole operation an once (which will cause a noticeable application freeze), it will be done little by little, until the whole required volume of actions is completed.

 Now, having interruptible and resumable generators, we can use them to write asynchronous code but in a more natural synchronous way with Promises.
 With PHP generators and promises, we can completely avoid writing callbacks.
 The idea is when you yield a promise the coroutine subscribes to it.
 The coroutine pauses and waits for a promise to be settled (resolve or fail).
 Once the promise is settled the coroutine continues.
 On successful resolution, the coroutine sends the resolution value back into the generator context using `Generator::send($value)`.
 If promise fails the coroutine throws an exception through the generator using `Generator::throw()`.
 Without callbacks, we can write asynchronous code almost like a synchronous one.